Governor Kate Brown Announces Updates to the County Watch List

-(Salem, OR) — Governor Kate Brown today announced that Umatilla County has been added to the County Watch List.
-This addition comes after Umatilla County was removed from the Watch List on September 18.
-The county remains in Phase 2 of reopening.
+(Portland, OR) — Governor Kate Brown today announced that Lane County has been added to the County Watch List, bringing the total number of counties on the Watch List to five.

-“This is the first time we have seen a county added back to the Watch List,” said Governor Brown.
-“Combined with yesterday’s record high statewide case count, this is a sign that we must tread cautiously or we risk losing the gains we’ve made in slowing the spread of COVID-19.
-My priority is getting kids in every county safely back in school—but that will become more and more difficult if COVID-19 case numbers spike.
+“The Oregon Health Authority continually monitors case counts across the state,” said Governor Brown.
+“Recognizing the case increases in Lane County over the last two weeks, OHA has already been working with Lane County Public Health to address the community spread they are experiencing.

-“As with all counties that are added to the Watch List, the Oregon Health Authority is offering support and resources to help county officials reduce community spread.
-However, it remains up to all of us to do our part in preventing further spread.
-We must continue to wear face coverings, watch our physical distance, wash our hands often, and stay home if we’re feeling sick.”
+“There is no question that the spread of COVID-19 in Lane County is connected—to a degree—to student social activities.
+Social gatherings, like off-campus parties, are incredibly dangerous and spread this disease.
+Let me be clear, though: it will take the entire county working together to bring these COVID-19 numbers under control.
+Once COVID-19 is spreading in the community, small family get-togethers can also lead to dozens of infections.”

 Counties are placed on the Watch List when COVID-19 is spreading quickly and public health officials cannot trace that spread to specific sources—creating a potentially dangerous dynamic.
 Specific markers of this rapid community spread include when there is a sporadic case rate of 50 or more per 100,000 people in the last two weeks and the county has had more than five sporadic cases in the last two weeks (sporadic cases are those that cannot be traced to a source; they indicate community spread).
 Counties remain on the Watch List for a minimum of three weeks and until their sporadic case rates drop below these thresholds.